-The assessment of the Group's ability to generate sufficient operating cash flows on a timely basis and availability of sufficient funds for its operations are important considerations for the going concern assumption.
-As such, these are significant aspects of our audit and we determined this is a key audit matter.
+The assessment of the Group's ability to generate sufficient operating cash flows on a timely basis and availability of sufficient funds for its operations, and financial support from Dato' Choo are important considerations for the going concern assumption.
+As such, these are significant aspects of our audit, and we determined this is a key audit matter.